-The data on the association between hormonal contraception and the risk of acquisition of HIV are conflicting.
-A retrospective secondary analysis of two studies of serodiscordant couples in Africa in which the HIV-infected partner was not receiving ART found that women using hormonal contraception (the vast majority using injectable DMPA) had a twofold increased risk of acquiring HIV (for HIV-infected male/HIV-uninfected female couples) or transmitting HIV (HIV-infected female/HIV-uninfected male couples).
-HIV-infected women using hormonal contraception had higher genital HIV RNA concentrations than did women not using hormonal contraceptives.
-Poral contraceptive use was not significantly associated with transmission of HIV; however, the number of women using oral contraceptives in this study was insufficient to adequately assess risk.
-It is important to note that not all studies have supported a link between hormonal contraception and transmission or acquisition of HIV and that the individuals in this study were not receiving ART.
-Further research is needed to definitively determine if hormonal contraceptive use is an independent risk factor for acquisition and transmission of HIV, particularly in the setting of ART.
-Partner acquisition and transmission of HIV, particularly in the setting of ART.
+Studies have produced conflicting data on the association between hormonal contraception and the risk of acquisition of HIV.44 Most of the retrospective studies were done in the setting where the HIV-infected partners were not taking ART.
+A retrospective secondary analysis of two studies of serodiscordant couples in Africa in which the HIV-infected partner was not receiving ART found that women using hormonal contraception (the majority using injectable DMPA) had a twofold increased risk of acquiring or transmitting HIV.
+HIV-infected women using hormonal contraception had higher genital HIV RNA concentrations than those not using hormonal contraceptives.45 Oral contraceptive use was not significantly associated with transmission of HIV; however, the number of women using oral contraceptives in this study was insufficient to adequately assess risk.
+A World Health Organization expert group reviewed all available evidence regarding hormonal contraception and HIV transmission to an uninfected partner and recommended that women living with HIV can continue to use all existing hormonal contraceptive methods without restriction.46 Further research is needed to definitively determine if hormonal contraceptive use is an independent risk factor for acquisition and transmission of HIV, particularly in the setting of ART.
+Regardless, the potential association of hormonal contraception use and HIV transmission in the absence of ART underscores the importance of ART-induced viral suppression to reduce transmission risk.

-Intrauterine devices (IUDs) appear to be a safe and effective contraceptive option for HIV-infected women.30-33 Although studies have focused primarily on non-hormone-containing IUDs (e.g., copper IUD), several small studies have also found levonorgestrel-releasing IUDs to be safe and not associated with increased genital tract shedding of HIV.^{31, 34, 35}
+Intrauterine devices (IUDs) appear to be a safe and effective contraceptive option for HIV-infected women.47-49 Although studies have focused primarily on non-hormone-containing IUDs (e.g., copper IUD), several small studies have found that levonorgestrel-releasing IUDs are also safe and not associated with increased genital tract shedding of HIV.50-52 immunologic, or clinical parameters, for their own health and to prevent transmission of HIV to the fetus (AI).
+Pregnant HIV-infected women should be counseled regarding the known benefits and risks of ARV use during pregnancy to the woman, fetus, and newborn.
+Women should be counseled and strongly encouraged to receive ART for their own health and that of their infants.
+Open, non-judgmental and supportive discussion should be used to encourage women to adhere to care.